mailjet/api-documentation/guides/_send-api.md

 }
 ```

-The Send API v3.1 allows to run the API call in a Sandbox mode where all the validation of the payload will be done without delivering the message.
+The Send API v3.1 allows to run the API call in a Sandbox mode, where all validations of the payload will be done without delivering the message.

-By setting the <code>SandboxMode</code> property to a <code>true</code> value, you will turn off the delivery of the message while still getting back the full range of errors messages that could be related to your message processing.
+By setting the <code>SandboxMode</code> property to a <code>true</code> value, you will turn off the delivery of the message while still getting back the full range of error messages that could be related to your message processing.
-If the message is processed without error, the response will follow the normal response payload format omiting only the <code>MessageID</code> and <code>MessageUUID</code>.
+If the message is processed without error, the response will follow the normal response payload format, omitting only the <code>MessageID</code> and <code>MessageUUID</code>.

 <aside class="notice">
 NOTICE: The <code>SandboxMode</code> property is a Send API JSON payload root property like <code>Messages</code>, not a message JSON property.
 </aside>

-##Real-time Monitoring
+## Real-time Monitoring

 ```php
 <?php